 It's important that you regularly check your timetable, as it may change throughout the year.
 Whilst we do our best to minimise timetable disruption, in the first month of your study it is possible your timetable will need to be adjusted to accommodate changes in class sizes as people enrol late.
 You should synchronise your timetable to your phone or calendar service (eg Outlook or Google Calendar), so that you always have the most up to date schedule.
-To find out how, visit it.uwl.ac.uk/timetable.

-We expect all undergraduate full-time students to be available to attend teaching from 9am to 6pm on Mondays, Tuesdays, Thursdays and Fridays, and 9am to 2pm on Wednesdays.
-Wednesday afternoons are kept free for sports and other activities.
+We expect all undergraduate full-time students to be available to attend teaching from 9am to 9pm from Monday to Saturday.
 If you have any problems with your timetable, get in touch with your School Administration Centre.